matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

-In the blog post, @vorner argues that unwinding sometimes may do more harm than good, if it manages to break some \[unsafe\] invariants, cross FFI boundary or put the application into the impossible state.
-I fully agree that these all are indeed significant drawbacks of panics.
+In the blog post, @vorner argues that unwinding sometimes may do more harm than good, if it manages to break some \[unsafe\] invariants, cross FFI boundary or put the application into an impossible state.
+I fully agree that these all are indeed significant dangers of panics.

 However, I don't think that just disabling unwinding and using `panic = "abort"` is the proper fix to the problem for the majority of use